 Scoutcraft gets to the heart of scouting: becoming an outdoorsman.
 We fish, we build, we cook, we orienteer, and much more.
 We don't just live-in nature, we master it!
-Within our Scoutcraft program, we offer four Eagle required merit badges: Cooking, First Aid, Emergency Preparedness, and Camping.
-Each of these are a fantastic way to have a blast while developing core Scouting skills and anyone who earns all four will receive the prestigious Scoutcraft badge.
+Within our Scoutcraft program, we offer three Eagle required merit badges: First Aid, Emergency Preparedness, and Camping.
+Each of these are a fantastic way to have a blast while developing core Scouting skills.